Support making RiG more international!

 Table on joint research funding by federal and state governments of the institutions: German research foundation, Helmholtz Association, Max Planck Society, Fraunhofer, Leibniz Association, Academies Programme, acatech and Leopoldina

-When it comes to projects of national significance, the Federal Government and the states have defined rules that enable cooperation and influence within the German research area.
+When it comes to projects of national significance, the Federal Government and the German states have defined rules that enable cooperation and influence within the German research area.
 This applies for example to the funding of large German non-university research organisations: the Fraunhofer-Gesellschaft, the research centres of the Helmholtz Association, the institutes of the Leibniz Association and the Max-Planck-Gesellschaft.
 Additionally, both the Federal Government and the states support academies of science and humanities as well as the Deutsche Forschungsgemeinschaft (DFG), which was founded jointly as Germany’s main funding organisation for research at higher education and public research institutions.

 Higher education funding